GovTechSG/ship-hats-overview/portal-guide/manage-fortify-applications.md

 <kbd>![latest-remove-app-confirmation](images/latest-remove-app-confirmation.png ':size=75%')</kbd>

 7. Type the application name without double quotes and click **Proceed**.
-The application will disappear from your SHIP-HATS portal.

 ?> Note: Text you enter to confirm is case-sensitive.